lee-dohm/lee-dohm.github.io/_posts/2013-05-02-this-blog-has-moved.md

 I started with computers way back in the 70s.
 (Yes, I'm old.)
 Do you know how many word processing file formats I've used?
 Let's see if I can count them ...

-1. Atari Word Processor*
+1. Atari Word Processor^1
-1. LetterPerfect (on the Atari)*
+1. LetterPerfect (on the Atari)^2
 1. WordStar (on CP/M)
-1. WordStar (on IBM PC)*
+1. WordStar (on IBM PC)^3
 1. WordPerfect 4.2, 5.0 and 5.1
 1. WordPerfect for Windows
 1. Microsoft Word (probably every version ever made for the PC from the late 90s until a year or so ago)

 The number of graphics formats, audio formats and video formats are probably almost this large each.
 If I still had one of those old word processing files and could somehow read the disk it was stored on, assuming the disk hadn't demagnetized itself in the intervening decades, I could *probably* get the text out of it, but definitely not the formatting.
 But trying to decode an image file that preceded GIF or TIFF?
 Or trying to decode an audio format that preceded MP3 or WAV?
 Probably not happening.

 Anything stored as raw text though?
 Not a problem.
 The reason why students of video game history can read the [source code to Prince of Persia](https://github.com/jmechner/Prince-of-Persia-Apple-II), a video game that is about 25 years old, is because programming code is written as plain text.
-So the best way to store files that you want to *last* is to store them as simply as possible, because plain text isn't going away.*
+So the best way to store files that you want to *last* is to store them as simply as possible, because plain text isn't going away.^4

 So I've exported all of my blog entries out of Blogger and into plain text files that I can process with a set of tools to turn that plain text into my fancy new blog!
 All the metadata for each blog entry is stored in the text file itself.
 And the set of tools that I'm using can generate a blog that will work with **any** web hosting provider I might choose.
 It is completely customizable and gives me complete control over my data ... so I don't lose anything.